ali-ahmed925/ADU_new/README.md

 ```

+* Prepare Datasets
+We followed the instructions in [dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch/blob/master/DATASETS.md) to prepare the datasets.
+Please refer to the instructions there.

 ## How to Run
 You can run the training and evaluation using the provided `main.sh <GPU_ID>` script.
 Please modify the parameters in the script as needed.